NN-Project-1/dis-Vector-Embedding/README.md

 #### 6.2.1 Acoustic Content Consistency

-In DIS-Vector, content refers to acoustic–phonetic structure, including phoneme realization patterns, articulation characteristics, and spectral–temporal organization that define what is being spoken, independent of speaker identity and prosody.
+In DIS-Vector, content refers to acoustic–phonetic structure, including phoneme realization patterns, articulation characteristics, and spectral–temporal organization that define what is being spoken, independent of speaker identity.

 Content consistency is evaluated using cosine similarity between content embeddings (`z_c`) extracted from synthesized speech and the target content reference.